Hydromadaire/mirror/README.md

 # mirror

-Mirror as a reflection tool for Java.
+Mirror is a reflection tool for Java.
 It allows usage of classes and objects via reflection without having to actually use the Java reflection API.

 # How to Use